MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-UnifiedGroupLinks.md

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

+**Note**: This cmdlet is not supported under the ApplicationID context.
+Instead of this cmdlet, we recommend using Microsoft Graph to create Microsoft 365 groups in that context.
+For more information, see [Overview of Microsoft 365 groups in Microsoft Graph](https://docs.microsoft.com/graph/office365-groups-concept-overview).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX